Deci-AI/super-gradients/documentation/source/qat_ptq_deciyolo.md

-# PTQ and QAT with DeciYolo
+# PTQ and QAT with YoloSG
 <div>
 <img src="images/soccer.png" width="750">
 </div>

-In this tutorial, we will guide you step by step on how to prepare our DeciYolo for production!
+In this tutorial, we will guide you step by step on how to prepare our YoloSG for production!
-We will leverage DeciYolos architecture which includes quantization-friendly blocks, and train a DeciYolo model on Roboflow's [Soccer Player Detection Dataset](https://universe.roboflow.com/roboflow-100/soccer-players-5fuqs) in a way that would maximize our throughput without compromising on the model's accuracy.
+We will leverage YoloSG architecture which includes quantization-friendly blocks, and train a YoloSG model on Roboflow's [Soccer Player Detection Dataset](https://universe.roboflow.com/roboflow-100/soccer-players-5fuqs) in a way that would maximize our throughput without compromising on the model's accuracy.

 The steps will be:
-1. Training from scratch on one of the downstream datasets- these will play the role of the user's dataset (i.e., the one in which the model will need to be trained for the user's task)
+1. Training from scratch on one of the downstream datasets - these will play the role of the user's dataset (i.e., the one in which the model will need to be trained for the user's task)
 2. Performing post-training quantization and quantization-aware training

 Pre-requisites: